KenYew/python-playground/README.md

     return string[longest[0] : longest[1]]
 ```

-✅ **DICTIONARIES AND MAX COMPUTATIONS:** _Loop through each char of input string, if char is seen in dictionary, perform max computation `startIdx = max(startIdx, lastSeen[char] + 1)`, if `longest[1] - longest[0] < (idx + 1 - startIdx)`, keep updating the startIdx and endIdx of LSWD, else store each char and its last seen index in the dictionary, finally return sliced input string using the startIdx and endIdx of LSWD._
+✅ **DICTIONARIES AND MAX COMPUTATIONS:** _Loop through each char of input string, if char is seen in dictionary, update the startIdx of the new LSWD using max computations `startIdx = max(startIdx, lastSeen[char] + 1)`, if `longest[1] - longest[0] < (idx + 1 - startIdx)`, keep track of the startIdx and endIdx of LSWD so far, else store each char and its last seen index in the dictionary, finally return sliced input string using the startIdx and endIdx of LSWD._

 ---
 # <div id='linkedlists'/> 📝 **Linked Lists**